Once I got out of Marianna, highway 90 had a nice shoulder.

 Normally, cyclists shower at a nearby pool, but that had just closed by the time I got there.
 So I used the outdoor shower.
 There were a few joggers and cars going down FAMU way, but the place is so far off the road that privacy was not much of an issue.
 We warned Kaley, so she could retreat into an inner room, until I knocked on the door a few minutes later.

-Scott and Kaley were riding out for dinner, and invited me along.
+Scot and Kaley were riding out for dinner, and invited me along.
 They lent me a bike so I wouldn’t have to carry mine back outside.
 We got pizza and salad at Gaines Street Pies, then took it over to outside seating at a quiet bar nearby.
-As we were riding through the streets, multiple people recognized Scott, and stopped him to talk.
+As we were riding through the streets, multiple people recognized Scot, and stopped him to talk.

 Hans joined us at our seating, although he had already eaten.
 Much of the conversation was about cycling, of course.